apostrophecms/apostrophe-documentation/tutorials/howtos/linode.md

 * When "Boot" completes, click "Remote Access."
 Under "SSH Access," you'll see a suggested command to access the server as root.
 Write down the IP address.

-* Your server is now ready to run Apostrophe sites, using [stagecoach](https://github.com/punkave/stagecoach) for deployment and [mechanic](https://github.com/punkave/mechanic) to manage the nginx proxy server.
-Everything that follows can also be read about in the documentation of those packages.
+e packages.
 And of course you could choose to deploy in another way, or to use another frontend proxy other than nginx.

 * In the `deployment` folder of your Apostrophe site on your computer,copy `settings.example` to `settings`.
 Then change the `PROJECT=apostrophe` setting to match your `shortName` setting from `app.js`.

 * In the `deployment` folder, also copy `settings.production.example` to `settings.production`.
 Change `USER=myuser` to `USER=nodeapps`.
 Change `SERVER=myserver.com` to `SERVER=a.b.c.d`, where `a.b.c.d` is the IP address of your new VPS (check the "Remote Access" tab in Linode).

-* [Install stagecoach on your own computer](https://github.com/punkave/stagecoach) if you haven't already.
-Make sure its `bin` folder becomes part of your `PATH` in your MacOS or Linux terminal window.
+* [`git clone` stagecoach on your own computer](https://github.com/punkave/stagecoach) if you haven't already.
+[Make sure its `bin` folder becomes part of your `PATH` in your MacOS or Linux terminal window.](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix)

 > Windows users: stagecoach can be run under the [Linux subsystem for Windows.](https://docs.microsoft.com/en-us/windows/wsl/install-win10)